discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 **66% and 33%**

 - Precast <Skill id="5531"/> if available and <Skill name="Barrage"/>.
+- <Skill name="Cold Snap"/> to call your spirit to the middle.
 - Once she becomes vulnerable use <Skill name="Rapid fire"/> **(do not use <Skill name="sicem"/> here)**.
 - Once she starts her slam animation use <Skill name="Point Blank Shot"/> to proc <Item id="84505"/>.
 - <Skill id="43548"/> then <Skill name="Worldlyimpact"/>.
 - <Effect name="hypernovalaunch"/> to the corner.
+- <Skill name="Cold Snap"/> when you can to call your spirit to the middle.
 - <Skill name="Rapid fire"/> and <Skill name="sicem"/>.
 - <Skill name="Point Blank Shot"/> to proc <Item id="84505"/> again.
 - <Skill name="Worldlyimpact"/>.